In this tutorial, you will build a universal app contract that accepts messages

 With localnet running, open a new terminal window to compile and deploy the

-and Echo
+Hello and Echo contracts:

 🔑 Using account: 0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266